 This statement has been compiled as a separate report from the annual report of the Board of Directors.
-The statement is not updated during the financial period, but the up-to-date information of the topics included is presented at the Company’s website at www.restamax.fi.
+The statement will not be updated during the financial period, but up-to-date information of the topics included will be presented in the company’s website at www.restamax.fi.

-The tasks of the Annual General Meeting as the highest decision-making body of the Company have been determined in the Limited Liability Companies Act and in the Articles of Association.
-At the Annual General Meeting, the shareholders exercise their decision-making power in matters related to the Company.
+The tasks of the Annual General Meeting as the highest decision-making body of the company have been determined in the Limited Liability Companies Act and in the Articles of Association.
+At the Annual General Meeting, the shareholders exercise their decision-making power in matters related to the company.
 The Annual General Meeting is held within six months from the end of the financial period.
 The Board summons the Annual General Meeting and decides where and when it will be held.
-The Articles of Association state that the notice of the Annual General Meeting is published for the shareholders’ information at least at the Company’s website no earlier than three months and no later than three weeks prior to the Annual General Meeting.
-However, the notice must be published at least nine days before the date of record of the Annual General Meeting.
+The Articles of Association state that the notice of the Annual General Meeting is published for the shareholders’ information at least at the company’s website no earlier than three months and no later than three weeks prior to the Annual General Meeting.
+However, the notice must be published at least nine days before the record date of the Annual General Meeting.

-The Annual General Meeting is attended by the CEO, the auditor, the Chairman of the Board and the other members of the Board, when possible.
-In addition, the persons proposed for the first time as members of the Board shall participate in the Annual General Meeting, unless there are well founded reasons for their absence.
-The Annual General Meeting selects the Restamax Plc’s Board of Directors and the auditors, decides on their remunerations and discharges the company management from liability.
+The Annual General Meeting is attended by the CEO, the auditor, the Chairman of the Board of Directors and, when possible, the other members of the Board of Directors.
+In addition, the persons proposed for the first time as members of the Board of Directors shall participate in the Annual General Meeting, unless there are well founded reasons for their absence.
+The Annual General Meeting selects Restamax Plc’s Board of Directors and the auditors, decides on their remuneration and discharges the company management from liability.
 Matters to be discussed at the Annual General Meeting as well as the shareholders’ right to participate are defined in Restamax Plc’s Articles of Association and in the notice of the Annual General Meeting.

 The Board of Directors summons an Extraordinary General Meeting when it considers it necessary or when required by the law.

-The operation of the Board of Directors follows current legislation, guidelines issued by the stock exchange, other official regulations and the Company’s Articles of Association.
+The operations of the Board of Directors follow current legislation, guidelines issued by the stock exchange, other official regulations and the company’s Articles of Association.

 According to the Articles of Association, the Annual General Meeting selects between five and seven members for Restamax Plc’s Board of Directors.
 The term of office of the members of the Board of Directors ends when the following Annual General Meeting is concluded.
-The Board of Directors selects the CEO from among its members.
-For the present, the Company’s Board of Directors has not considered it necessary to establish audit, nomination or remuneration committees, since it is not required by the scope of the Company’s business operations or the efficient discharge of duties of the Board of Directors (deviation from Recommendation 18 of the Corporate Governance Code for Listed Companies).
+The Board of Directors or Annual General Meeting elects the Chairman.
+In the composition of the Board of Directors, the goal is to appoint members with diverse and complimentary backgrounds, experience, expertise and from both genders, so that the diversity of the Board of Directors supports Restamax’s business and future in the best possible way.
+For the present, the company’s Board of Directors has not considered it necessary to establish audit, nomination or remuneration committees, since it is not required by the scope of the company’s business operations or the discharge of duties of the Board of Directors.

 Since 2005, the Chairman of the Board of Directors has been Timo Laine.
-The work of the Board of Directors is organised in accordance with the currently valid rules of procedure for the Board of Directors.
-The currently valid rules of procedure were accepted by the Company’s Board of Directors on 6 August 2013, and they are available in full at the Company’s website.
+The work of the Board of Directors is organised in accordance with the currently valid rules of procedure of the Board of Directors.
+The rules of procedure are available on the company’s website.